nadirabid/code-review/content/posts/first.md

 title: "MMap"
 date: 2020-08-16T22:16:32-07:00
 summary: "
 This was our first go.
-It's crap - but we enjoyed it.

 Carl walks us through a new concept called MMap (memory map).
 The idea here is to get some intuition about how we use shared memory between different processes to achieve IPC (interprocess communication).
 "